jboix/changelogen-test/README.md

 # changelogen-test

-Changelogen test with github workflow
+Changelogen test with github workflow.

+This is for testings stuff like "BREAKING CHANGE" and how semver is integrated with this lib.